-- The net band shall be cloth, canvas or vinyl, and the net shall extend to the ground, unless otherwise approved by the on-site Supervisor. - 2) Each tournament shall have spare nets available. - There can be no commercial or manufacturer identification on the net except as approved by ATP. - E. Net Posts and Net Post Signage.
+- The net band shall be cloth, canvas or vinyl, and the net shall extend to the ground, unless otherwise approved by the on-site Supervisor. - 2) Each tournament shall have spare nets available. - 3) There can be no commercial or manufacturer identification on the net except as approved by ATP. - E. Net Posts and Net Post Signage.
 The net posts shall conform to the specifications in the Rules of Tennis, unless otherwise approved by ATP.
-No signage of any type may be placed on the net posts or net except as determined solely by ATP.

-- F. Sawdust.
-(See ATP Addendum, page 383).
-Each tournament shall provide sawdust for players on match and practice courts. - G.Scoreboards.
+No signage of any type may be placed on the net posts or net except as determined solely by ATP. - F. Sawdust.
+Each tournament shall provide sawdust for players on match and practice courts. - G. Scoreboards.
 Each tournament must provide scoreboards for all courts to be placed at the corner or side of the courts.
 Placement and color of scoreboards shall not interfere with a player's vision. - H. Towels.
-(See ATP Addendum, page 383).
 Each tournament shall provide towels for players on match and practice courts and in the player's locker room.
 Towels should be pre-washed and of sufficient size for the intended use.